-If you're having second thoughts about a new-car purchase, your options are limited.
-Federal law does not provide for a cooling-off period for car buyers, whether the car is used or new, nor does Florida law or any other state law.
-Returning a new car and cancelling a deal would become a negotiation between you and the dealer -- and in most cases would require some good salesmanship on your part.
+If you're having buyer’s remorse about a new-car purchase, your options are limited.
+Federal law does not provide for a cooling-off period for car buyers whether the car is used or new, nor does Florida law or any other state law.
+Returning a new car and canceling a deal would become a negotiation between you and the dealership – and in most cases would require some good salesmanship on your part.

-Federal law mandates a 72-hour, cooling-off period for sales closed in your home or anywhere that is not the usual place of business for the seller.
+Federal law mandates a 72-hour cooling-off period for sales closed in your home or anywhere that is not the usual place of business for the seller.
 In addition, for the cooling-off period to be in effect, the law requires a minimum purchase of $25 and does not apply at all to new-car purchases unless the seller does not have a permanent place of business.
-Also specifically exempted from this law are purchases of real estate, securities or insurance.
+Also specifically exempted from this law are purchases of real estate, securities or insurance policies.

-Florida does not grant car buyers a three-day, cooling-off period under any specific terms, but a buyer may contest a sale on the grounds that he was misled or defrauded.
+The state of Florida does not grant car buyers a three-day under any specific terms, but a buyer may contest a sale on the grounds that he was misled or defrauded.
 Generally, car dealers would not be willing to cancel a contract unless the buyer has very specific and serious grounds to do so.
 However, in the interest of good public relations and retaining a steady customer, a dealer might be willing to void the contract and accept the return of the car in unchanged, new condition.

 Florida Deceptive Practices

 Florida has consumer protection statutes, which apply to vehicle purchases and set out several acts as actionable, unfair or deceptive.
-For example, misrepresenting a car's repair history, mileage or condition are deceptive acts under the law.
-Dealers must disclose any manufacturer or dealer warranties in writing before selling the vehicle -- and may not allow a customer to sign an incomplete or inaccurate contract.
+For example, misrepresentation of a car's repair history, mileage or condition are deceptive acts under the law.
+Salespeople must disclose any manufacturer or dealer warranties in writing before selling the vehicle – and may not allow a customer to sign an incomplete or inaccurate sales contract.
 Dealers also may not charge for pre-delivery services if they are reimbursed by the manufacturer, or fail to disclose damage to the vehicle if they know about it.
-Deceptive practices would provide grounds for contesting a new-car contract in court.
+Deceptive practices would provide grounds for contesting a new car contract in court.